nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Searching a task by description: `find d/`

 Find matching tasks based on the description keywords provided so that you can find matching tasks quickly when only certain words from the multi-line description can be remembered.
+Calendar will be reset.

 Format: `find d/KEYWORD [MORE_KEYWORDS]`